zephyrproject-rtos/zephyr/doc/services/settings/index.rst

     ``settings_load()``.

 **csi_save**
-    This gets called when a saving a single setting to persistent storage using ``settings_save_one()``.
+    This gets called when saving a single setting to persistent storage using ``settings_save_one()``.

 **csi_save_start**